arryaaas/Github-Users/README.md

 Some facts about this project:

-- Completly written in Kotlin
+- Completely written in Kotlin
 - Uses MVVM Design Pattern
 - Uses Android ViewModels
 - Uses Room Persistence Library